 What is the greatest challenge for developers seeking good quality land?
-How does this compare across different geographies in the UK?
+How does this compare across different geographies in the UK when securing sites?

 One of the key Brexit driven challenges is increased costs which means there is less capital available for land.
 What has this meant for the market?
 Is this expected to change?

 Land values are totally governed by rational gross development value projections and construction costs which continue to rise alongside profit margins, which have also jumped higher due to market uncertainty.
 The cost of borrowing money is not the issue, there is almost too much cash available from a variety of the usual High Street sources and specialist lenders, but more and more private investors are entering the market too.
 We have had many sites that cross our desks which are overpriced, and, in many cases, the existing use values are higher than the consented land values.
 Some private vendors assume, there will be a vast increase in value if they gain planning approval and, in many instances, this is not the case.